djeada/Databases-Notes/notes/11_security_best_practices/02_database_security.md

 This command grants the user `username` permission to select and insert data in a specific table.

-### Role-Based Access Control (RBAC)
+#### Role-Based Access Control (RBAC)

-- **Definition**: RBAC assigns permissions to roles instead of individual users.
-Users are then assigned to roles based on their responsibilities.
-- **Benefits**:
+- Role-Based Access Control assigns permissions to **roles rather than individual users**, streamlining the process of managing access rights.
-  - **Simplified Management**: Easier to manage permissions when users change roles or new users are added.
+- Simplified management allows for easier updates when users change roles or new users are added to the system.
-  - **Consistency**: Ensures consistent permission assignments across users with similar job functions.
+- Consistency in permission assignments ensures that users with similar responsibilities receive the same level of access.
-  - **Compliance**: Helps meet regulatory requirements by enforcing strict access controls.
+- Enforcing strict access controls through RBAC aids in meeting **regulatory compliance** requirements and enhances overall security.

 **Illustrative Diagram:**